maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***getDocs*** operation is to enable service providers and consumers to access a complete list of the registered service instance Doc documents directly.
+The purpose of the interface's ***getDocs*** operation is to enable service providers to access a complete list of the registered service Instances' Doc documents directly.
 It is implemented following the REST methodology and receives only a page number and page size as input parameters.
 The MSR will respond with a list of all Doc objects, in a paged response.
-The
-internal structure the Doc object is provided in more detail in the [Service Data Model](#service-data-model) section.
+The internal structure of the Doc object is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

-Upon receiving a request to retrieve all available documents, the service will access its database to retrieve and package the full list of Doc objects into a paged response.
+Upon receiving a request to retrieve all available XML documents, the service will access its database to retrieve and package the full list of Doc objects into a paged response.
 Only the results of the page that has been selected by the service consumers are returned.
-The service providers can navigate to other pages by repeating the same search query, with a difference page index parameter.
+Navigation to other pages can be achieved by repeating the same search query, with a difference page index parameter.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally